 You’ll want to check whether the coverage is primary or secondary, however.
 Primary means you won’t have to involve your own car insurance company in the event of a problem.
 Secondary means that your own insurance company is on the hook first before the travel insurance coverage kicks in.

 Step 5: Check your credit card benefits.

 Some level of rental car insurance is a fringe benefit offered by many credit card companies as long as you pay for the rental with your card.
 If you lost the guide to card benefits that your company sent along with the card, call the company or go online to verify these benefits.
-If you’re looking for some particularly travel-friendly cards, check out our post on the Best Travel Credit Card for 2019.
+(If you’re looking for some particularly travel-friendly cards, check out our post on the best travel credit cards.)

 Specific benefits will vary by company and card.
-You may only be covered for a certain period of time, such as 15 or 30 consecutive days, and the amount of collision damage will be capped at different amounts such as $25,000 or $50,000.
+You may only be covered for a certain period of time, such as for 15 or 30 consecutive days, and the amount of collision damage will be capped at different amounts, such as $25,000 or $50,000.

 Theft and towing costs are commonly covered, but personal property and medical benefits are less common.
-Some companies will cover loss of use charges, while others will not.
+Some companies will cover loss of use charges whereas others will not.
 It’s common for card companies to exclude certain vehicles, such as very expensive luxury cars or full-size vans, as well as costs incurred in certain countries that are higher-risk for drivers.